 Hearing tests could be subjective or objective.
-In a subjective test, the patient’s responses are taken into consideration while in objective tests, measurements are taken with the help of various instruments.
+In a subjective test, the patient’s responses are taken into consideration while in objective tests, measurements are taken with the help of various instruments

-Otoacoustic Emissions are inaudible sounds emitted by the cochlea when it is stimulated by a sound.
+A test to capture inaudible sounds emitted by the cochlea when it is stimulated by a sound.
 Individuals with normal hearing emit these sounds, whereas those with a hearing loss greater than 25-30 dBhL do not emit them.